Claudia La Bianca: Early life

-Claudia was born in Sicily.
+La Bianca was born in Sicily.
 She took to drawing female superheroes in her childhood as a result of being bullied by schoolboys.
-She comes from a family of artists where artistic expression was encouraged.
 She was known as the girl who painted walls in her home town of Bagheria, Sicily.
-After losing her older brother who was a filmmaker, she decided to pursue filmmaking herself to still feel close to him.
+After losing her older brother who was a filmmaker, she decided to pursue filmmaking herself.

 Career

-Following the completion of her studies at New York Film Academy, Claudia was selected as a top-50 semi-finalist out of more than 12,000 submissions for the filmmaking reality series On the Lot.
-Claudia helped make the team short film, Out Of Time 2, and made her own short, Blind Date, before finishing in the show's Final 18.
-She has gone on to direct several national commercials and music videos.
+Following the completion of her studies at New York Film Academy, La Bianca was selected as a top-50 semi-finalist out of more than 12,000 submissions for the filmmaking reality series On the Lot.
+She helped make the team short film, Out Of Time 2, and made her own short, Blind Date, before finishing in the show's Final 18.
+La Bianca has gone on to direct several national commercials and music videos.
 In 2014, she completed her second feature film, The Journey of a Dragonfly, which was shot in Sicily and stars Katarina Morhacova.

-Claudia is well known for her vibrant large-scale murals in the Wynwood district of Miami.
-Numerous city walls and single- and double-story buildings serve as canvases to some of her most recognizable works.
+La Bianca is known for her vibrant large-scale murals in the Wynwood district of Miami.
 Her artworks have been featured on CNN, CBS News, and Telemundo and she has sold installations in New York, Los Angeles, Philadelphia, and Italy.
 She specializes in murals, sculpture, paintings, sketches, characters, and fashion illustrations.
-Claudia's works message themes of unity, female empowerment, and individuality.
+La Bianca's works message themes of unity, female empowerment, and individuality.
 Her 2018 mural, "Unite in Love" drew widespread attention for featuring the embrace of first ladies Michelle Obama and Melania Trump.
-Following the 2020 COVID-19 pandemic, Claudia painted a mural titled "Our Heroes" on the Jackson Memorial Hospital in Miami.
+Following the 2020 COVID-19 pandemic, La Bianca painted a mural titled "Our Heroes" on the Jackson Memorial Hospital in Miami.
 It features four female nurses stylized as comic superheroes.
-As popularity of the piece grew, several hospitals commissioned similar installations.
+Several hospitals commissioned similar installations.